Compare Your PCS Move

 - BAH Calculator — Look up 2026 BAH for any ZIP code with exact DTMO data

-- PCS Cost Estimator — Estimate DLA, MALT mileage, per diem, TLE, and PPM profit for your move
+- PCS Cost Estimator — Estimate DLA, MALT mileage, per diem, TLE, and PPM net proceeds for your move

 - Total Military Compensation — Full compensation breakdown including tax advantages and TSP matching